arez/arez/docs/computable_values.md

 (i.e the UI in which it was used no longer exists), then Arez will no longer recalculate the value.
 This differs from observers that will continue to react to changes in the dependencies until the observer is disposed.

-Within the Arez system, a computable value is represented by an instance of the {@api_url: ComputableValue}
+Within the Arez system, a computable value is represented by an instance of the {@link: arez.ComputableValue}
 class.
-The {@api_url: ComputableValue} class contains a cache of the value that is computed and a reference to the function that computes the value.
-It provides a method {@api_url: ComputableValue.get()::ComputableValue::get()} to access the cached value or recalculate the value if it is stale.
-The {@api_url: ComputableValue} contains the necessary logic required to determine staleness and notify dependencies.
-Internally it uses instances of {@api_url: ObservableValue}
+The {@link: arez.ComputableValue} class contains a cache of the value that is computed and a reference to the function that computes the value.
+It provides a method {@link: arez.ComputableValue#get()} to access the cached value or recalculate the value if it is stale.
+The {@link: arez.ComputableValue} contains the necessary logic required to determine staleness and notify dependencies.
+Internally it uses instances of {@link: arez.ObservableValue}
-and {@api_url: Observer} to achieve this goal.
+and {@link: arez.Observer} to achieve this goal.

-The {@api_url: ComputableValue} class is a relatively low-level primitive and users typically use higher level constructs such as the [@Memoize](at_memoize.md) annotation.
+The {@link: arez.ComputableValue} class is a relatively low-level primitive and users typically use higher level constructs such as the [@Memoize](at_memoize.md) annotation.

 ## Callbacks